naif-sameer/my-programming-docs/docs/php/php-docs.md

 ```

 ### Destructor
-funtion will automatically called at the end of the script.
+function will automatically called at the end of the script.

 ```php
 	class Cars